Why Hiring A Professional To Install Your Wood Stove Is The Right Thing To Do

 Installing a wood stove in your house can be a wonderful decision for improving your overall atmosphere and heating energy efficiency in your home.

-Hopefully, you have looked at all the parameters: venting system placement, vent system compatibility, height of the chimney system, proper clearance, size and floor protection.
+Hopefully, you have looked at all the parameters: venting system placement, vent system compatibility, the height of the chimney system, proper clearance, size and floor protection.
 If not, then it is time to call in someone who has the experience, skill and technical knowledge needed to get this project moving in the right direction.
 That’s where we come in.
 Fire Safe Chimney Sweep is a competent specialist when it comes to anything concerning your hearth.
 The first and most important part of the process is determining the type of chimney system you have.

 Why the Chimney is Critical